Particle swarm optimization: Neighbourhoods and topologies

+By using the ring topology, PSO can attain generation-level parallelism, significantly enhancing the evolutionary speed.

 Inner workings

 There are several schools of thought as to why and how the PSO algorithm can perform optimization.

 A common belief amongst researchers is that the swarm behaviour varies between exploratory behaviour, that is, searching a broader region of the search-space, and exploitative behaviour, that is, a locally oriented search so as to get closer to a (possibly local) optimum.
 This school of thought has been prevalent since the inception of PSO.
 This school of thought contends that the PSO algorithm and its parameters must be chosen so as to properly balance between exploration and exploitation to avoid premature convergence to a local optimum yet still ensure a good rate of convergence to the optimum.
 This belief is the precursor of many PSO variants, see below.

 Another school of thought is that the behaviour of a PSO swarm is not well understood in terms of how it affects actual optimization performance, especially for higher-dimensional search-spaces and optimization problems that may be discontinuous, noisy, and time-varying.
 This school of thought merely tries to find PSO algorithms and parameters that cause good performance regardless of how the swarm behaviour can be interpreted in relation to e.g. exploration and exploitation.
 Such studies have led to the simplification of the PSO algorithm, see below.